 Inside Cuba – The Casa Particular

-It sounds corny, but a Cuban casa particular can really become a kind of home from home for travellers.
+It sounds corny, but a Cuban casa particular can really become a kind of home-from-home for travellers.
 There is nothing like coming back to a familiar face after a long day of exploring Cuba’s busy and discombobulating streets.
-Unlike hotels who have staff on a constant rotation, your Cuban family will be there for you 24/7.
-Cuban hosts stay up to make sure guests get home safely, help ill guests to see a doctor or get to hospital and rebuff “jineteros” (a particular Cuban strain of hustlers).
+Unlike hotels that have staff on a constant rotation, your Cuban family will be there for you 24/7.
+Cuban hosts stay up to make sure guests get home safely, help ill guests to see a doctor or get to the hospital and rebuff “jineteros” (a particular Cuban strain of hustlers).
 In short, your Cuban hosts become your surrogate family during your time on the island.

 Over the last 22 years casas particulares have become more than just B&Bs.
 Nowadays you can find a casa particular to suit any predilection and any budget.
 There are casas particulares that function like boutique hotels, offering high levels of service and customer care.
-In Havana “casas” like JM7 Alameda, Casa Vitrales, and La Reserva Vedado offer luxury far beyond that of a normal B&B, even though they come under the same generic title of casa particular.
+Some of them offer luxury far beyond that of a normal B&B, even though they come under the same generic title of casa particular.
 These kinds of establishments have English-speaking staff, bars and room service; some even have their own restaurants.

 At the reverse end of the spectrum, some casas particulares function like hostels.
 Large rooms are filled up with bunk beds allowing for overnight stays as cheap at 8 CUCs per person.
 Hamel Hostel is an example of this sort of establishment, perfect for the budget-conscious traveller or backpacker looking to make friends.